 You have the option to give yourself all the space you need when designing your outdoor kitchen, not just for the grill itself, but for your prep station, side burners, sinks, fridges, utensil storage, herbs, spices, condiments—you name it.

-The Rating Criteria – Best Built In Gas Grill Ratings
+The Rating Criteria – How We Rate These Best Built In Gas Grills

 The main things to keep in mind during your search are the build materials, cooking surface size, heat distribution, overall power output and wanted extras.